regwhitton/skyscape/README.md

   * Display the images from the cache as they become current.
 A separate program so that multiple instances can use the same cache.
   * A program to clear used images from the cache.

+## Licenses

+This repository includes code originally authored by David Vallado and downloaded from https://celestrak.org/publications/AIAA/2006-6753/.
+The copyright of all code under [main/celestrak](main/celestrak) remains his.
+See [main/celestrak/README.md](main/celestrak/README.md) for details on the license.

+The license on everything else is Apache-2.0.

 ## Setting up